checkly/docs.checklyhq.com/site/content/jobs/product-manager.md

 - **Own the discovery phase:** talk to customers, sketch out mockups and prep specs and acceptance criteria.
 - **Ship new features:** Work closely with our CTO, product designer and engineers to develop delightful new features and extend current features.
-- **Plan product launches** together with our go-to-market team, make sure our people know about and adopt new features.
+- **Plan product launches** together with our go-to-market team, make sure people know about and adopt new features.
 - **Drive discussions** via frequent, clear communication, both internally and with partners.

 ## About you